pixlmint/Reddit-Analysis/README.md

 This version of the program needs the connection to a mySql Database which runs on the user's machine (localhost) The name of the database is 'reddit_analysis', password is nothing.

+Simple import "reddit_analysis.sql" and you're good to go.

 #### Subreddits:
 If you want data to different subreddits, just insert it into the array in <code>main.py</code>